lsmor/functional-programming-with-haskell/README.md

 You can keep the `baseurl` field for debugging purposes or viewing the site on your local computer but when you publish it, you will need to change it to the domain address of your website.

-#### Pages and posts
+#### Pages and chapters
 All your files in the `pages` folder will be compiled, listed in the sidebar in an alphabetical order and displayed upon clicking them.
-All your markdown files in the `posts` folder will be compiled, displayed in the home/index page with the pagination and also listed in the archive page.
+All your markdown files in the `chapters` folder will be compiled, displayed in the home/index page with the pagination and also listed in the archive page.

 #### Color setting
 As in the original theme, add your favorite color theme to the `<body>` element in the `templates/default.html` file, for example: